 The Company Secretary, through the Chair, is responsible for advising the Board on governance matters, and for ensuring that Board procedures are followed and that the Company complies with applicable rules and regulations.
 All directors have access to the advice and services of the Company Secretary.
 An agreed procedure exists for directors in the furtherance of their duties to take independent professional advice.
 During 2021, no director sought independent legal advice pursuant to the policy.

 The Company regularly reviews the ongoing training requirements of directors as part of the annual board evaluation process.
-Directors keep their personal skillsets up to date through a combination of industry contact, reading of relevant material and, where appropriate, training courses.
+Directors keep their knowledge and skills up to date through a combination of industry contact, reading of relevant material and, where appropriate, formal training courses.
 The Board has agreed that relevant training courses should be made available to Directors, and a formal record of training has been implemented.

 7. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement.

 Where appropriate, actions arising from such reviews are implemented.
-Previous evaluations have resulted in improvements to timing and quality of management information; the provision to the Board of more detailed information on individual projects; improvements to the structure and workings of committees; the placing of a greater emphasis on strategic initiatives/business risk; and an increased emphasis on Director training.
-Following the 2021 Board evaluation, the Board has agreed to make further detailed improvements to assist the smooth functioning of Board and committee meetings.
-In addition, greater focus will be placed on risk management; on developing/monitoring Company strategy and annual performance objectives; and developing an investor engagement plan.
+Previous evaluations have resulted in improvements to timing and quality of management information; the provision to the Board of more detailed information on individual projects; improvements to the structure and workings of committees; the placing of a greater emphasis on strategic initiatives/business risk; and an increased emphasis on training.
+Following the 2022 Board evaluation, opportunities for improvement were identified and will be adopted going forward.

-An annual performance evaluation of the Chairman is carried out, led by the Senior Independent Director, and takes into account the views of all directors.
+The Senior Independent Director carries out an annual performance evaluation of the Chairman which takes into account the views of all directors.